nktnet1/rt-stack/README.md

 ### Environment Variables

-This template was made to follow the the recommendation of
+This template was made to follow the recommendation of

 - @tyleralbee in [this turborepo's GitHub discussion](https://github.com/vercel/turborepo/discussions/9458#discussioncomment-11443969)
 - @cjkihl in [create-t3-turbo issue #397](https://github.com/t3-oss/create-t3-turbo/issues/397#issuecomment-1630028405)